Allidylls/StringSpliter/README.md

 CStringSpliter
 ==============

-C++ class to split a string into pieces by given delimiters.
+C++ class to split a string into pieces by given delimiters, a wrapper of [c_tokenizer](http://www.cplusplus.com/faq/sequences/strings/split/).

 CStringSpliter.h